fastify/fastify-error/README.md

 ### TypeScript

-It's possible to limit your error constructor with TypeScript generic type:
+It is possible to limit your error constructor with a generic type using TypeScript:

 ```ts
 const CustomError = createError<[string]>('ERROR_CODE', 'Hello %s')